-Example 1 - The 1000 m requirement
+Example 1 - The 1000 m2 requirement

-Developer A decided to extend a two-storey building by adding three floors thereby converting it into a five-storey building.
+Developer Y decided to extend a two-storey building by adding three floors thereby converting it into a five-storey building.
+All floors consisted of 5 apartments with each apartment having a floor area of 80 m2.
+These apartments were sold off to purchasers upon completion.

 Prior to the extension, the two-storey building had a floor space of less than 1 000 m2 in its entirety.
-The 1 000 m2 requirement did not, however, apply to the two-storey building since this requirement applies only when part of a building is erected, added to or improved.
+The 1 000 m2 requirement did not, however, apply in this instance since this requirement only applies when part of a building is erected, added to or improved.